nehaljwani/team.exiv2.org/book/IMaEA.md

 The MemIo class enables memory to be used as a stream.
 This is fast and convenient for small temporary files.
 When memory mapped files are available, FileIo uses that in preference to FILE*.
 When the project started in 2004, memory-mapped files were not provided on some legacy platforms such as DOS.
 Today, all operating systems provide memory mapped files.
 I've never heard of Exiv2 being used in an embedded controller, however I'm confident that this is feasible.
 I've worked on embedded controllers with no operating system and only a standard "C" io library.
 Exiv2 can be built for such a device.

 Most camera manufacturers are large corporations.
 I'm sure they have their own firmware to handle Exif metadata.
 However, the world of photography has an ever growing band of start-ups making amazing devices such as Go-Pro.
-One day I'll hear the somebody is cycling around on top of Mt Everest with Exiv2 running on top of their head!
+One day I'll hear that somebody is cycling around on top of Mt Everest with Exiv2 running on top of their head!
 One of our users is an astronomer at NASA.
 I've never heard that Exiv2 has flown in space, however one day it might.
-I can say with pride that I think Exiv2 is out of this world!
+I will say with pride that Exiv2 is out of this world!

 ### Using memory mapped files

 When available, Exiv2 uses memory mapped files.
 This is not a good idea for several reasons.
-Firstly, applications can sit for days with a file open.
+Firstly, image editing applications can sit for days with a file open.
 For example, a GIMP user may open a file on Monday and it may be still be open several days later.
 In the meanwhile things have changed on the network.
 Secondly, memory mapped files on Windows are locked by the operating system.
 This causes problems with the virus checker.
 Thirdly, it's possible for another application to modify a file which is memory mapped.
 Exiv2 has copied the metadata into memory and can have stale/obsolete data.

 The reason for using memory mapped files was for the convenience of converting offsets into memory addresses.
 Imperial College have 90GByte Tiffs from medical imaging products.
 We have to map 90GBytes.
 And it gets worse, some file handlers allocate and copy the file before processing.
-As we can see in tvisitor.cpp, it's possible to navigate the metadata in huge files with very little I/O.  Memory Mapped files for metadata processing have turned out to be easy with sad consequences.
+As we can see in tvisitor.cpp, it's possible to navigate the metadata in huge files with very little I/O.  Memory Mapped files for metadata processing have turned out to have sad consequences.

 ### Writing Files